SeleniumHQ/docker-selenium/README.md

 ___

-## Install cerificates for Chromium based browsers
+## Install certificates for Chromium based browsers

 If you need to install custom certificates, CA, intermediate CA, client certificates (for exmample enterprise internal CA) you can use the different utils come from libnss3-tools.